 First-year students are given a faculty advisor once they arrive for classes.
 This faculty member is someone who is in their specific department.
 If the student has not selected a major yet, then there are a few faculty members that advise the TBD students to help guide them in their selection process.

-There are different avenues that students can pursue when seeking and advisor.
+There are different avenues that students can pursue when seeking a tutor.
 First, students should always visit the Professor of their course.
 Many times the information can be easily re-explained in a one-on-one environment.
 Second, there are several tutor labs and help desks for the mathematical, physics, and writing subjects.
-Lastly, there is a 'Tutor Zone' within our Student Government Association in which students can sign up (free of charge) to be tutored in a subject by another student who has already received an “A” in the course and/or Vampire Tutoring for Math – late night tutoring in Hawk Hall, a residence hall.
+Lastly, the Student Success Center offers the opportunity to be tutored in a subject by another student who has already received an “A” in the course and/or Vampire Tutoring for Math – late night tutoring in Hawk Hall, a residence hall.

 The first semester courses are already defined for all majors within CETA.
 Both Engineering and Engineering Technology majors take major specific courses within their first semester.
 These courses do vary depending on major but they all get the student involved with hands-on activities!

 At the University of Hartford there are over 100 clubs and organizations that students can get involved with immediately.
 Included in those are about 25 clubs that are just within CETA.
 Almost every major has a related club but students are free to join any that they are interested in.
 There are also several honor societies that invite students to join based on particular requirements.

 Students have the opportunity to sign up (based on availability) for themed housing.
 On the housing application students can select to live with other students in their same college or, Hawk Hall, with themed wings for first-year students.